 2.8.6 Mobilizing New Solutions for Connectivity

-2.8.6.1 Mobile [technologies and trends] [telecommunications/ICTs] have the power to transform lives, offering life-enhancing financial, health, education, and many other services, the ability to participate in the digital economy, and the means to participate in communities.
+2.8.6.1 Mobile telecommunications/ICTs have the power to transform lives, offering life-enhancing financial, health, education, and many other services, the ability to participate in the digital economy, and the means to participate in communities.

 2.8.6.2 Yet millions of people in new and emerging markets lack access to these services, due to the limited reach of reliable, secure, and affordable communications infrastructure in many countries.
 In addition, low income populations with access frequently do not use services, because of constraints arising from limited affordability and social norms that can bar access to communications technology to certain vulnerable populations such as women and girls and persons with disabilities and persons with specific needs.

 2.8.6.3 To bridge these gaps, innovations in technology, business plans and funding models are being developed and explored by providers, governments, academia, and civil society actors.
 These include but are not limited to: low-cost solar-powered mobile radios that can open up rural areas to new connectivity options; new, high-capacity satellite services systems that can offer lower cost internet access to remote locations; and business models that deliberately work to provide services to local communities and involve them in bringing down barriers to technology use.
+The success of these types of solutions relies fundamentally on an underlying infrastructure that can deliver high-quality and high-bandwidth connectivity, and it is therefore crucial to consider how to best support the development and maintenance of the underlying infrastructure to provide ubiquitous and affordable connectivity.

 2.8.6.4 In this respect, some of the key questions to be considered include: